sanskrit/learnsanskrit.org/content/vyakarana/tinanta/introduction.md

 For a given {s prayoga}, we have 3 persons &times; 3 numbers &times; 10 tense-moods = 90 standard forms.
-But in addition, we can use certain verb suffixes to create create derived roots:
+But in addition, we can use certain verb suffixes to create derived roots:

 {ex